spotinst/help/src/docs/elastigroup/tutorials/amazon-ecs/get-started-with-ecs-on-elastigroup.md

 ## Prerequisites: Create an ECS IAM Role

 - Before the Amazon ECS agent can register container instance into a cluster, the agent must have IAM Role with appropriate account credentials.
-- If you haven’t done this already, here’s how to create an ECS IAM Role.
+- If you haven't done this already, here's how to create an ECS IAM Role.
   1. Navigate to your IAM console
   2. Go to – Roles.
   3. Create a new Role and name it “ECS-ContainerInstance”